CHEAPEST ROUTE FROM London TO Longyearbyen

 |MOST EXPENSIVE MONTH TO FLY TO LONGYEARBYEN FROM LONDON HEATHROW AIRPORT||September||29% more expensive||It costs about £416 for flights to Longyearbyen from London Heathrow Airport in September|

 |MOST POPULAR MONTH TO FLY TO LONGYEARBYEN FROM LONDON HEATHROW AIRPORT||February||787% more users visited||More momondo users searched in flights to Longyearbyen from London Heathrow Airport in February than any other month|

-In general, March is the cheapest month to fly from United Kingdom to Longyearbyen.
-Due to it being the ‘off-season’ during this time, you can expect flight prices to be around £317.
-If you are unable to visit Longyearbyen during the month of March, then departing from United Kingdom during the month September is also very affordable.
-Most momondo users find prices during this month for around £320.
+In general, August is the cheapest month to fly from United Kingdom to Longyearbyen.
+Due to it being the ‘off-season’ during this time, you can expect flight prices to be around £283.
+If you don’t want to visit Longyearbyen in August, then you should wait until September to fly from United Kingdom, when ticket prices are also cheap, with an average price of £284.

-The ideal time to book your flight to Longyearbyen is 56 days in advance, when prices tend to average £378.
-However, in the past 72 hours, people saw flights from United Kingdom for as low as £272.
+The best time to book a flight to Longyearbyen from United Kingdom is 56 days out, which is when prices tend to be around £342.
+However, flight prices might be lower outside of this timeframe.
+For example, people recently found flights to Longyearbyen from United Kingdom for as low as £174 on momondo.

 The cheapest day to depart from United Kingdom to Longyearbyen is on a Thursday.
 Travellers who choose to depart for Longyearbyen on a Thursday will often find tickets for as low as £312.
 Be sure to avoid booking your departure on a Sunday as prices are generally higher than usual.
 According to our data, the average ticket price to Longyearbyen on Sunday is £399.